+Sharing of community goals and aspirations with Al-Pac allows for meaningful consideration into the planning and operations of activities within your area.
 Al-Pac encourages input at any time in their operations.
-This being said, input that is received as early as possible into the forest planning process will result in the best opportunities to incorporate those contributions into the forest operations.
+We are always interested in getting to know you and better understand your relationship with the forests within Al-Pac's Forest Management Agreement Area.
+We encourage a collaborative approach to conversations in and around forest values that are important to the community, allowing Al-Pac to better engage and understand these values.
+Input that is received as early as possible into the forest planning process will result in the best opportunities to incorporate those contributions into the forest operations.

 Please advise us at any time if there are any concerns or questions your community has regarding the information provided.
 Al-Pac is interested in the following;